Roelandict/Roelandict/README.md

 - 👋 Hi, I’m Roeland van den Berg
 - 🚶‍♂️Gender: Man
 - ✈ I'm living in the Neterlands
-- 📖 I'm studying IT Administration on Mbo
+- 📖 I'm studying IT Network engineer on University of applied Science in Tilburg
-- 😄 pronouns: Roe- land
+- 😄 pronouns: He/Him
 - specs:
-+ Administrating Linux OS
++ Administrating Linux OS (Debian/Ubuntu Server)
-+ Working with config files
++ Data anylses with Python and Knime
-+ Create/configer: VM's, Kubernetes Clusters, Linux OS machines and Windows servers
++ Creating (Virtual-)networks out of a analatic approach